 This intermediate-level class offers a full asana practice including inversions and arm balances.
 We will explore subtle alignment, pranayama and bandhas to feel and refine the flow of prana in the body.
 Perfect for yogis who want to deepen their practice and work up to more advanced postures.

 This class includes a flowing sequence of classic postures that will leave you feeling supple and refreshed.
-We move with the breath to connect the body and mind and hold poses for longer than in a typical vinyasa flow class so that you can transition between and maintain poses with awareness and integrity.
+We move with the breath to connect the body and mind and keep a steady pace so that you can transition between and maintain poses with awareness and integrity.
 Class may also include basic pranayama techniques.
 Suitable for beginners and experienced yogis alike.

 Mindful Flow practices encourage a holistic experience of yoga through movement, breath and focusing the mind.
 Sessions are usually themed with a message or intention to fill each practice with meaning.
 Expect creative flows aimed to open and create space in the body while ultimately clearing the mind with a restful guided savasana.
 Practitioners of all levels are welcome as options will be provided.
 Some asana experience will be helpful.

 Mindful, Breath Awareness Meditation